Small Batch Homemade Applesauce

 Instructions

-- Remove from the heat and press through a food mill, potato ricer, or smash by hand (discard the lemon slice and any apple peel that may have snuck through).
+- Remove from the heat and press through a food mill, potato ricer, or smash by hand.

 Notes